 - ½ teaspoon vanilla extract

-- 1 1/3 cups powdered sugar
+- 1 ⅓ cups powdered sugar

-- 1-3 tablespoons milk
+- 1-2 tablespoons milk

 - FILLING: Position a rack in the center of the oven and preheat the oven to 200ºF.
 In a small bowl, whisk together the sugars, cinnamon, and nutmeg, set aside.

 - BAKE: When the dough has risen, remove from the oven and set aside on the counter.
-Place a rack near the middle of the oven and preheat the oven to 350 degrees F. Bake the cinnamon rolls for 20-25 minutes or until the rolls are golden and cooked through (prepare the icing while you wait.)
-Remove and let cool on a wire cooling rack for a few minutes.
+Place a rack near the middle of the oven and preheat the oven to 375ºF.
+Bake the cinnamon rolls for 18-22 minutes.
+Tent with foil if the rolls start browning too quickly during baking.
+Rolls are done when they are golden and cooked through to 190-200ºF when tested with a meat thermometer.
+Prepare the icing while the rolls bake.
+Remove and let cool on a wire cooling rack for a few minutes before icing.